Life can be studied as a hierarchical

 A

-or fatty acid |
+or fatty acid. |

 Molecules

-interest for their usefulness in biological systems. |
+interest for their role they play in metabolism and signaling. |

 In this hierarchical organization,